 Essential Yoga Poses for Beginners

-When you’re just starting to try yoga, you may be tempted to leap right into the most visually impressive postures and try to impress your friends with scorpion pose or wounded peacock pose.
-However, if you don’t know what you’re doing, you’re only going to hurt yourself.
+When just starting yoga, you may be tempted to leap right into the most visually impressive postures and try to impress your friends with the scorpion or the peacock pose.

-There are yoga poses for beginners for a reason – you need to build up strength, flexibility, and balance while learning the fundamentals of the practice.
+There are yoga poses for beginners because you need to build strength, flexibility, and balance while learning the practice fundamentals.
 Once you have mastered these beginner yoga poses, you can slowly work your way up to the more advanced ones.

-Our advice is to sign up for a class so that you can learn the perfect technique from the start.
-If classes are not an option, we’d recommend looking for a good DVD or online video instead.
-It’s difficult to make sure that you are getting the pose right just by looking at pictures online.
+We suggest signing up for a class so that you can learn the perfect technique from the start.
+If classes are not an option, we recommend looking for an online yoga program for beginners.
+It’s important to ensure you get the pose right by looking at pictures online.

-Choose a class or video that offers a comprehensive beginner yoga sequence made up of some basic yoga poses.
+Choose a class or video offering a complete beginner yoga sequence of some basic yoga poses.

 Types of Poses